Vassili Karanassios

 Selected/Recent Publications

 • Artificial intelligence, machine learning, and deep learning in plasma and microplasma spectrochemistry, Celine Tat and Vassili Karanassios, Next generation Spectroscopic Technologies XV, Proc.
-SPIE 12516, 1251602 (15 June 2023); DOI: 10.1117/12.2664911 (in my research group, we have been working on AI and various named-versions for a long time, first AI-related thesis from my group was in 2001).
+SPIE 12516, 1251602 (15 June 2023); DOI: 10.1117/12.2664911.
+(We have been working on AI and its various named-versions for a long time, the first AI-thesis from my group was in 2001.)

 • Further development in triboelectric energy harvesting for microsensors or nanosensors and microintruments for use on-site, S. R. Wu; N. Lim; J. A. Millar; and V. Karanassios, Next-Generation Spectroscopic Technologies XV, Proc.
-SPIE 12516, 125160M (15 June 2023); DOI: 10.1117/12.2664912
+SPIE 12516, 125160M (15 June 2023); DOI: 10.1117/12.2664912.

 • Continued developments on microplasmas for analytical spectroscopy, V. Karanassios, L. Quadeer, U. Dayal, and M. J. W. Thiessen, Next-Generation Spectroscopic Technologies XV, Proc.
-SPIE 12516, 1251608 (15 June 2023); DOI: 10.1117/12.2664909
+SPIE 12516, 1251608 (15 June 2023); DOI: 10.1117/12.2664909.

 • Impression of a symposium on novel spectrochemical instrumentation and microplasmas, V. Karanassios, ICP Inf.
 News Letter, 47(8), 791-792 (2022).

-• Progress and characterization of battery-operated microplasmas by a portable optical emission spectrometer, Laiba Quadeer, Vera Zhou and Vassili Karanassios, Applied Optical Metrology IV, SPIE Proc 11817, 118170L (2021); DOI: 10.1117/12.2598545
+• Progress and characterization of battery-operated microplasmas by a portable optical emission spectrometer, Laiba Quadeer, Vera Zhou and Vassili Karanassios, Applied Optical Metrology IV, SPIE Proc 11817, 118170L (2021); DOI: 10.1117/12.2598545.

-• Chromium speciation using graphene oxide as a chemo-mechanical material and a battery operated microplasma on a polymeric substrate, Daniel A. Cebula and Vassili Karanassios, 2021 IEEE International Conference on Flexible and Printable Sensors and Systems (FLEPS), June 2021, DOI: 10.1109/FLEPS51544.2021.9469751
+• Chromium speciation using graphene oxide as a chemo-mechanical material and a battery operated microplasma on a polymeric substrate, Daniel A. Cebula and Vassili Karanassios, 2021 IEEE International Conference on Flexible and Printable Sensors and Systems (FLEPS), June 2021, DOI: 10.1109/FLEPS51544.2021.9469751.

-• Microplasmas for portable optical emission spectrometry, Vassili Karanassios, Book chapter (chapter 11), in Portable Spectroscopy and Spectrometry 1: Technologies and Instrumentation, R. A. Crocombe, P. E. Learye and B. W. Kammrath (Eds.), John Wiley & Sons, 2021, (invited); DOI: 10.002/9781119636489.ch11
+• Microplasmas for portable optical emission spectrometry, Vassili Karanassios, Book chapter (chapter 11), in Portable Spectroscopy and Spectrometry 1: Technologies and Instrumentation, R. A. Crocombe, P. E. Learye and B. W. Kammrath (Eds.), John Wiley & Sons, 2021 (invited); DOI: 10.002/9781119636489.ch11.

 • V. Karanassios, 3D printing, short course (tutorial), Tutorial (short course), International conference, IEEE FLEPS (Flexible Printable Electronic Sensors and Systems) international conference Manchester, UK, Tuesday, June 22, 2021 (Invited).

-• Modified graphene oxide as a chemo-mechanical material for Chromium speciation using a battery operated microplasma on a polymeric substrate, Alexandra Tormann, Daniel A. Cebula and Vassili Karanassios, IEEE International Conference on Flexible and Printable Sensors and Systems (FLEPS), Manchester, UK, Monday, August 17, 2020; https://ieeexplore.ieee.org/document/9239545, DOI: 10.1109/FLEPS49123.2020.9239545
+• Modified graphene oxide as a chemo-mechanical material for Chromium speciation using a battery operated microplasma on a polymeric substrate, Alexandra Tormann, Daniel A. Cebula and Vassili Karanassios, IEEE International Conference on Flexible and Printable Sensors and Systems (FLEPS), Manchester, UK, Monday, August 17, 2020, DOI: 10.1109/FLEPS49123.2020.9239545.

-• 3D-printing: Technology, Materials and Applications, Vassili Karanassios, a tutorial, IEEE FLEPS International Conference, Manchester (UK), Sunday, August 16, 2020. https://2020.ieee-fleps.org/general/tutorials
+• 3D-printing: Technology, Materials and Applications, Vassili Karanassios, a tutorial, IEEE FLEPS International Conference, Manchester (UK), Sunday, August 16, 2020.

 • Further developments in battery-operated microplasmas; Vera Zhou, Laiba Qadeer, Chinthuri Selvarajah, Daniel A. Cebula and Vassili Karanassios; Next-generation Spectroscopic Technologies XIII, Proc.
-SPIE, 11390, 113900R-6 pages, (2020); DOI: 10.1117/12.2559156
+SPIE, 11390, 113900R-6 pages, (2020); DOI: 10.1117/12.2559156.

 • Triboeletric nanogenerators for powering fieldable sensors and systems; Natalie Lim, Jayme Alexandra Millar and Vassili Karanassios; Next-generation Spectroscopic Technologies XIII, Proc.
-SPIE 11390, 11390, 113900T-10 pages (2020); DOI: 10.1117/12.2559159
+SPIE 11390, 11390, 113900T-10 pages (2020); DOI: 10.1117/12.2559159.

 • An overview of 3D printing in chemistry; Wei (Alex) Rue, Daniel Afzal, Vassili Karanassios; Next-generation Spectroscopic Technologies XIII, Proc.
-SPIE, 11390, 1139016-8 pages, (2020); DOI: 10.1117/12.2559157
+SPIE, 11390, 1139016-8 pages, (2020); DOI: 10.1117/12.2559157.

 • A heterojunction device operated as a self-powered photodetector and its spectral response obtained by a Neon-gas microplasma used as a spectral lamp; Zhen Gao, Siva Shivothathaman and Vassili Karanassios; 2019 IEEE Sensors, Oct.
-27-30, 2019; DOI: 10.1109/SENSORS43011.2019.8956902
+27-30, 2019; DOI: 10.1109/SENSORS43011.2019.8956902.

-• 3D-printing: Technology, Materials and Applications, Vassili Karanassios and Revinder Dahiya, a 3-hour short course, IEEE Sensors 2019, Montreal, October 27, 2019.
+• 3D-printing: Technology, Materials and Applications, Vassili Karanassios and Revinder Dahiya, a 3-hour short course, IEEE Sensors 2019, Montreal, Oct.
+27, 2019.

-• Detectors and light-sources for optical spectrometry: from a 3D-printed light-source to a self-powered sensor fabricated on a flexible polymeric substrate and from there on to an IoT-enabled "smart" system, Amy Hall, Grace Xuan Kong and Vassili Karanassios, IEEE International Conference on Flexible and Printable Sensors and Systems (FLEPS), July 9, 2019, Glasgow (UK), https://ieeexplore.ieee.org/document/8792321, 3-pages, DOI: 10.1109/FLEPS.2019.8792321
+• Detectors and light-sources for optical spectrometry: from a 3D-printed light-source to a self-powered sensor fabricated on a flexible polymeric substrate and from there on to an IoT-enabled "smart" system, Amy Hall, Grace Xuan Kong and Vassili Karanassios, IEEE International Conference on Flexible and Printable Sensors and Systems (FLEPS), July 9, 2019, Glasgow (UK), 3-pages, DOI: 10.1109/FLEPS.2019.8792321.

-• Sensors-trends: Smaller, cheaper, smarter, faster and under wireless control (Invited), Vassili Karanassios, IEEE International Conference on Flexible and Printable Sensors and Systems (FLEPS), July 8, 2019, Glasgow (https://ieeexplore.ieee.org/document/8792272, DOI: 10.1109/FLEPS.2019.8792272
+• Sensors-trends: Smaller, cheaper, smarter, faster and under wireless control (Invited), Vassili Karanassios, IEEE International Conference on Flexible and Printable Sensors and Systems (FLEPS), July 8, 2019, Glasgow, DOI: 10.1109/FLEPS.2019.8792272.

-• 3D-printing: Technology, materials and selected applications, Vassili Karanassios, 1.25-hour tutorial, IEEE FLEPS International Conference, Glasgow (UK), Sunday, July 7, 2019. https://fleps2019.org/pages/tutorials
+• 3D-printing: Technology, materials and selected applications, Vassili Karanassios, 1.25-hour tutorial, IEEE FLEPS International Conference, Glasgow (UK), Sunday, July 7, 2019.

 • Battery-operated microplasma coupled to a portable fiber-optic spectrometer and its application for the determination of nano-Silver leaching from garments during washing, Shannon Marie McBride, Jessica Remedios and Vassili Karanassios, Next Generation Spectroscopic Technologies XII 10983, Proc.
-SPIE 109830A (8-pages), 2019: DOI: 10.1117/12.2519938
+SPIE 109830A (8-pages), 2019: DOI: 10.1117/12.2519938.

 • Smartphone-enabled data acquisition and digital signal processing: From current-output or voltage-output sensors for use on-site, to their use in IoT, in Industry 4.0 and (potentially) in Society 5.0, Ryan Fitzgerald, Emily Wang, Vassili Karanassios, Next Generation Spectroscopic Technologies XII 10983, Proc.
-SPIE 10983o4 (8-pages), 2019: DOI: 10.1117/12.2519941
+SPIE 10983o4 (8-pages), 2019: DOI: 10.1117/12.2519941.

 • From nanoenergy harvesting to self-powering of micro- or nano-sensors for measurements on-site or for IoT applications, Next Generation Spectroscopic Technologies XII 10983, Jayme Alexandra Millar, Zhen Gao, Siva Sivoththaman, Vassili Karanassios, Proc.
-SPIE 109831BA (9-pages), 2019: DOI: 10.1117/12.2519939
+SPIE 109831BA (9-pages), 2019: DOI: 10.1117/12.2519939.

-• Brief Introduction to Nanoscience and Nanotechnology (using Quantum Dots as an example), V. Karanassios (Invited), Open (https://www.academia.edu/69804589/Brief_Introduction_to_Nanoscience_and_Nanotechnology), Nanoscience Journal, Volume 1(1): 1-6 (2018).
+• Brief Introduction to Nanoscience and Nanotechnology (using Quantum Dots as an example), V. Karanassios (Invited), Open, Nanoscience Journal, Volume 1(1): 1-6 (2018).

 • Microfluidics and Nanofluidics: Science, fabrication technology (from cleanrooms to 3D printing) and their application to chemical analysis by battery operated microplasmas-on-chips.
-V. Karanassios, Invited, open access book chapter, downloaded more than 2095 times (click here of a free download, https://www.intechopen.com/chapters/61556), Chapter 1, Pages 1-34, InTech Publishing, Aug.
-22, 2018, DOI: 10.5772/intechopen.74426
+V. Karanassios, Invited, open access book chapter, downloaded more than 2265 times, Chapter 1, Pages 1-34, InTech Publishing, Aug.
+22, 2018 (free download), DOI: 10.5772/intechopen.74426.

 • The Internet of Things (IoT) for a smartphone-enabled optical spectrometer and their use on-site and (potentially) for Industry 4.0.
 Ryan Fitzgerald and Vassili Karanassios, Proc.
-SPIE 10657, Next-Generation Spectroscopic Technologies XI, 1065705 (11 pages), 2018; DOI: 10.1117/12.2305466
+SPIE 10657, Next-Generation Spectroscopic Technologies XI, 1065705 (11 pages), 2018; DOI:10.1117/12.2305466.

 • Fast Fourier Transform of Non-periodic signals generated from a microplasma: migrating from a desktop computer to an IoT-connected Smartphone.
 Ryan Fitzgerald, Emily Wang and Vassili Karanassios, Proc.
-SPIE 10657, Next-Generation Spectroscopic Technologies XI, 1065703 (7 pages), 2018; DOI: 10.1117/12.2305462
+SPIE 10657, Next-Generation Spectroscopic Technologies XI, 1065703 (7 pages), 2018; DOI: 10.1117/12.2305462.

 • A vaporization chamber for micro- or nano-sample introduction into a battery-operated microplasma: from rapid prototyping via 3D-printing to Computational Fluid Dynamics (CFD) Simulations.
 Ryan Fitzgerald and Vassili Karanassios, Proc.
-SPIE 10657, Next-Generation Spectroscopic Technologies XI, 106570H (8 pages), 2018; DOI: 10.1117/12.2305467
+SPIE 10657, Next-Generation Spectroscopic Technologies XI, 106570H (8 pages), 2018; DOI: 10.1117/12.2305467.

 • 3D-printing: Technologies, materials and applications with emphasis on Analytical Chemistry and microplasmas.
 Vassili Karanassios, 4-hour short course, Winter Conference on Plasma Spectrochemistry, Saturday, January 6, 2018.

 • Artificial Neural Networks (ANNs) for spectral interference correction using a large-size spectrometer and ANN-based Deep Learning for a miniature one.
-Z. Li, X. Zhang, G. A. Mohua and V. Karanassios, downloaded more than 1816 times, Invited, open access book chapter (click here for a free download. https://www.intechopen.com/chapters/57282), Chapter 12, Pages 227-249, InTech Publishing, December 20, 2017, DOI: 10.5772/intechopen.71039
+Z. Li, X. Zhang, G. A. Mohua and V. Karanassios, downloaded more than 1974 times, Invited, open access book chapter, Chapter 12, Pages 227-249, InTech Publishing, Dec.
+20, 2017 (free download), DOI: 10.5772/intechopen.71039.

 • Towards chromium speciation in lake-waters by microplasma optical emission spectrometry.
-H. So, D. A. Cebula and V. Karanassios, Proc. of SPIE Vol. 10215, Advanced Environmental, Chemical, and Biological Sensing Technologies XIV, 102150I-1 to 102150I-10, 2017, DOI: 10.1117/12.2262955
+H. So, D. A. Cebula and V. Karanassios, Proc. of SPIE Vol. 10215, Advanced Environmental, Chemical, and Biological Sensing Technologies XIV, 102150I-1 to 102150I-10, 2017, DOI: 10.1117/12.2262955.

 • Wireless, battery-operated data acquisition system for mobile spectrometry applications and (potentially) for the internet of things (IoT).
 R. Fitzgerald and V. Karanassios, Proc.
-SPIE Vol. 10210, Next-Generation Spectroscopic Technologies X, 102100A1-102100A8, 2017; DOI:10.1117/12.2262949
+SPIE Vol. 10210, Next-Generation Spectroscopic Technologies X, 102100A1-102100A8, 2017; DOI: 10.1117/12.2262949.

 • Approaches to energy harvesting and energy scavenging for energy autonomous sensors and micro-instruments.
-P. Trizcinski, A. Nathan and V. Karanassios, Proc. of SPIE Vol. 10194, Micro- and Nanotechnology Sensors, Systems, and Applications IX, 1019431-1 to 1019431-8, 2017, DOI: 10.1117/12.2262949
+P. Trizcinski, A. Nathan and V. Karanassios, Proc. of SPIE Vol. 10194, Micro- and Nanotechnology Sensors, Systems, and Applications IX, 1019431-1 to 1019431-8, 2017, DOI: 10.1117/12.2262949.

 • 3D-printing: Technology, materials and selected applications.
 Vassili Karanassios, Invited, 50-min tutorial, IEEE Sensors 2016 conference, Sunday, October 30, 2016.

 • Flexible, self-powered, visible-light detector characterized using a battery-operated, 3D-printed microplasma operated as a light source.
-Ruifeng Yang, Andrei Sazonov and Vassili Karanassios, Proceedings of the IEEE Sensors 2016 conference, Paper ID 978-1-4799-8287-5/16, pages 997-999, 2016, DOI: 10.1109/ICSENS.2016.7808738
+Ruifeng Yang, Andrei Sazonov and Vassili Karanassios, Proceedings of the IEEE Sensors 2016 conference, Paper ID 978-1-4799-8287-5/16, pages 997-999, 2016, DOI: 10.1109/ICSENS.2016.7808738.

 • Wireless data acquisition of transient signals for mobile spectrometry applications.
-Peter Trzcinski, Scott Weagant and Vassili Karanassios, Applied Spectroscopy, Vol. 70(5), 905–915, 2016, DOI: 10.1177/0003702816638304
+Peter Trzcinski, Scott Weagant and Vassili Karanassios, Applied Spectroscopy, Vol. 70(5), 905–915, 2016, DOI: 10.1177/0003702816638304.